halftimejack/halftimejack/README.md

 **Senior Computer Science Student @ University of Notre Dame** *GPA: 3.956 | Minors: Engineering Corporate Practice & Theology*

-I am a systems-focused engineer specializing in the intersection of low-level software architecture and high-performance financial technology.
-I thrive on building software that operates close to the hardware, from custom x86 compilers to distributed backend infrastructure.
+I am a systems-focused engineer specializing in the intersection of hardware logic and low-level software architecture.
+I am passionate about understanding how code translates to the "metal," from architecting x86 compilers to debugging circuit designs as a Logic Design TA.

-📍 Seeking 2026 Full-Time Roles: Pittsburgh, Tampa, or Remote.
+Seeking 2026 Full-Time Role

 ---